-It’s been a while since I started my Astra Militarum army, 4 and half years, so if you have any other insights – please let me know.
+It’s been a while since I started my Astra Militarum army, more than 7 years ago, so if you have any other insights – please let me know.

 I’d love you hear from you once you start and get your Astra Militarum first purchase!